Lucia's Blog: 2022

 CONCLUSION:

 The study of this second letter to Timothy from Paul has been uplifting and refreshing to my soul.
 I have benefited immensely from Paul’s written wordsThey have strengthened my faith and my walk with my Lord.
-In this letter, Paul reminds us of the race that God has set before us and that we must finish well.
+In this letter, Paul reminds us of the race God has set before us and that we must finish well.
 To finish that race well, we must proclaim the Word, for they are the sacred Scriptures that can make us wise unto salvation through faith in Jesus (2 Timothy 3:15).
 They can also make us complete, lacking nothing (2 Timothy 3:17).
 Our teaching and instruction must come from the Word.
 We cannot finish the race victoriously unless we learn and grow in that Word and teach that Word to others.
 The Word must be taught because we will face the judgment of God, both the living and the dead.
 We all must appear in judgment (2 Cor.
 5:9-11).
 The Word must be proclaimed in season and out of seasonThe Word must be proclaimed whether it is convenient or not.

 1. Because people will not endure sound doctrine.